kevin-klein1/pdf_to_audio/README.md

 - Run this command in your terminal: python app.py "Your filename.pdf"

-- If there is a space in your filename, use quotes around it in the command.

 - The output audio file will appear in the working directory!